 Section 246(3) of the Act also gives the minority shareholders members of the company a right to propose any auditor or auditors for appointment whose consent has been obtained by him and a notice in this regard has been given to the company within seven days before the date of the annual general meeting.

-According to the leading case law of Foss v Harbottle (1843) 67 ER 189 which lays down a general rule that an individual shareholder or any outsider of the company cannot take any legal action against the wrong done to the corporation as both company and its shareholders are considered as the separate legal entities and in cases of alleged wrong to the company, the proper plaintiff is the company itself.
-However there are few exceptions where the minority shareholders can bring action for wrong to the company which are as follows:-
+The leading case law of Foss v Harbottle (1843) 67 ER 189 establishes the general rule that individual shareholders or outsiders cannot take legal action against harm done to the corporation.
+This is because the company and its shareholders are considered separate legal entities, and the company itself is the appropriate plaintiff in cases of alleged wrongdoing.
+However, there are exceptions where minority shareholders can bring an action on behalf of the company.
+These exceptions include but not limited to:-

-4. when the minority shareholder is not involved in the meeting in which the decision is taken;
+• the minority shareholder is not involved in the decision-making meeting, or

-5. where a resolution requiring special majority is passed by simple majority.
+• a resolution requiring a special majority is passed by a simple majority.